liubov-bobyr/projects/README.md

 # Data Analytics Portfolio

-Hi there!
+Hi there! :vulcan_salute:

-This repository is containing portfolio of data data analyst projects completed by me.
+My name is Liubov (which means Love :black_heart:) and this repository is containing portfolio of data data analyst projects completed by me.

-**Note**
+**Note**  :pushpin:

 Due to the fact that sometimes GitHub does not open .ipynb files, ignores the TOC links and does not display some objects (such as json, go, etc.), I added links to the nbviewer, where you can also see all projects correctly.